 Weight-bearing exercises are great for bone health.
-By using your weight to put stress on your bones, you actually stimulate bone growth and slow age-related bone density loss.
+By using your weight to put stress on your bones, you actually stimulate bone growth and slow down age-related bone density loss.
 Some easy weight-bearing exercises include: skipping rope, jumping, step ups, squats, racquet sports and hiking.

 Breathe easy knowing you’re doing the best you can for your bones!